WARNING / DANGER

 Eucalyptus

-The flammability of essential oils can be determined using the Material Safety Data Sheet (SDS or SDS).
+The flammability of essential oils can be determined using the safety data sheet (SDS or VIB).
 This can always be found in your account or at the bottom of every page.

 Processing

 Exposure to certain essential oils can cause contact dermatitis.
-Essential oils can be aggressive to rubbers and plastics, so care should be taken when choosing the right processing equipment.
-Glass syringes are often used, but have a coarser volumetric scale.
+Essential oils can be aggressive to rubbers and plastics, so care must be taken when choosing the right processing equipment.
+Glass syringes are often used, but these have a coarser volumetric scale.

-Chemical syringes are ideal because they are resistant to essential oils, long enough to go into deep vessels and have fine graduations, which facilitate quality control.
-Unlike traditional pipettes, which are difficult to handle viscous liquids, the chemistry syringe has a seal and plunger that slide into the pipette and wipe the essential oil off the pipette wall.
+Chemical syringes are ideal because they can withstand essential oils, are long enough to go into deep vessels and have fine graduations, which makes quality control easier.
+Unlike traditional pipettes, which have difficulty handling viscous liquids, the chemistry syringe has a seal and plunger that slide into the pipette and wipe the essential oil from the pipette wall.

 Contact with undiluted essential oils on the skin should be avoided.
-Appropriate gloves should be used unless an alternative method is available to avoid touching the oils/bottles at all - such as a filling machine.
+Suitable gloves should be used unless an alternative method is available to prevent the oils/bottles from being touched at all - such as a filling machine.

-Many of our essential oils are widely used as AROMA flavoring agents in foods, beverages and confectionery.
-Strict standards for good manufacturing practices (GMP) and aroma substances apply to the use of essential oils in this way.
+Many of our essential oils are widely used as AROMA flavorings in foods, beverages and confectionery.
+The use of essential oils in this way is subject to strict standards for good manufacturing practices (GMP) and aromatic substances.
 This does not mean that our products can be consumed directly.

-Some oils can be toxic to some pets, especially cats.
+Some oils can be toxic to some pets, cats in particular.

-The internal use of essential oils can even pose serious dangers to pregnant women, as some in doses as low as 0.5-10 ml can be abortifacient and should not be used during pregnancy at all.
+The internal use of essential oils can even pose serious dangers to pregnant women, as some can be abortifacient in doses as small as 0.5-10 ml, and should therefore not be used during pregnancy at all.

-If you are not a professional user, you should never take essential oils orally or use them pure on the skin.
+If you are not a professional user, you should never take essential oils orally or use them neat on the skin.

 Our oils are produced in a factory that also processes nuts.
-So beware of a nut allergy!
+So be careful if you have a nut allergy!

 Flammability

-Certain essential oils are classified as Flammable (Class 3) under the Chemical Labeling and Packaging Regulations.
-To this end, they must bear certain identification marks.
-Never use highly flammable essential oils near an open flame or other sources of heat and ignition.
+Certain essential oils are classified as flammable (Class 3) under the Chemical Labeling and Packaging Regulations.
+To this end, they must be provided with certain identification marks.
+Never use highly flammable essential oils near an open flame or other heat and ignition sources.

 Pesticide residues

 There is often concern about possible pesticide residues in essential oils, especially when used for cosmetic purposes.
-We sell almost only Organic essential oils that are 100% certain that they have been analyzed in a laboratory that they are free of any pesticides.
+We sell almost only organic essential oils that have been 100% analyzed in a laboratory to be free of any pesticides.

-With regard to pesticide residues in, for example, food essential oils such as mint or orange oil, the appropriate criterion is not only whether the material is organically produced, but whether it meets government standards based on an actual analysis of the pesticide content.
+For example, when it comes to pesticide residues in food essential oils such as mint or orange oil, the appropriate criterion is not only whether the material is organically produced, but whether it meets government standards based on an actual analysis of pesticide content.
 This can be checked for each essential oil in the so-called certificate of analysis (COA).
-In this way, there is much stricter control to prevent pesticides from entering the food chain above the agreed limit values.
+In this way, much stricter checks are carried out to prevent pesticides from entering the food chain above the agreed limit values.

 Toxicology

 Some essential oils can even be fatal if ingested.
-The following table lists some examples.
-The table lists the LD50 (or median) lethal dose for common essential oils; this is the dose needed to kill half of the animal population tested.
-LD50 is intended as a guideline only, and reported values may vary widely due to differences in species tested and test conditions.
+The following table shows some examples.
+The table provides the LD50 (or median) lethal dose for common essential oils; this is the dose required to kill half of the animal population tested.
+LD50 is intended as a guideline only, and reported values may vary widely due to differences in the species tested and test conditions.

 |